LondheShubham153/90DaysOfDevOps/2025/kubernetes/README.md

 ## Task 9: Bonus Task: Advanced Deployment with Helm, Service Mesh, or EKS

 **Scenario:**
-For an added challenge, deploy a component of the online_shop application using Helm, implement a basic Service Mesh (e.g., Istio), or deploy your cluster on AWS EKS.
+For an added challenge, deploy a component of the SpringBoot BankApp application using Helm, implement a basic Service Mesh (e.g., Istio), or deploy your cluster on AWS EKS.

 **Steps:**
 1. **Helm Deployment:**